Rhythm + Flow

-Rhythm + Flow is a 2019 music reality television series on Netflix which premiered on October 9, 2019.
+Rhythm + Flow is a music reality television series on Netflix which premiered on October 9, 2019.
 It is Netflix's first original music competition program.

-In the series, hip-hop artists Cardi B, Chance the Rapper, and T.I. critique and judge unsigned rappers, who are competing to win a US$250,000 prize.
+In the series, prominent hip-hop artists critique, mentor, and judge unsigned rappers, who are competing to win a US$250,000 prize.
 In several episodes, the judges are joined by guest judges, who give the competitors additional feedback.

+Season 1 featured artists Cardi B, Chance the Rapper, and T.I. as the main judges.
+After multiple delays in production, Season 2 began airing on November 20, 2024, with a new panel of judges featuring DJ Khaled, Ludacris, and Latto.

 Development

 Rhythm + Flow is the first music competition show developed for Netflix.
 Because Netflix is not subject to the same censorship regulations as normal broadcast television, competitors were not asked to censor profanity in their lyrics.

 Rather than a recording contract, a typical prize in other music competitions, the winner is awarded a US$250,000 cash prize.